- Professional courses created and handled by professionals for professionals

 - Access is limited to those with a LinkedIn Premium membership

 If you're not so familiar with online learning platforms, welcome to our LinkedIn Learning reviews where we dissect pros and cons, features, and LinkedIn Learning cost.
 LinkedIn is the social network of choice for people who want to get ahead in their chosen career.
 However, not many people are aware that it’s also an online education platform.
-Actually, upon a comparison of LinkedIn Learning vs Lynda, the former is the newer and more feature-packed version of the latter.
+Find out in our LinkedIn Learning reviews.

 LinkedInLearning offers courses that range from basic how-tos for popular software programs to motivational classes that are geared towards personal development and career advancement.
 But how does LinkedIn Learning perform compared to other educational platforms?
 What are LinkedIn Learning costs, features, and courses?
 Is there a LinkedIn Learning free trial?
 How do you get a LinkedIn Learning discount?